legendary-bro/Better-Pokecord/README.md

 ![marketbuy2]

+### 4.5 Get multiple market infos

+#### Ctrl+NumPadAdd

+Is used in the exact same way as the above two examples, but it will show you the detailed info for pokemon on the market.

 ## 5.0 Message Spam

+There are two different ways to spam, both will be explained in section 5.1.

 I must stress that you should first test, and then use this in a private server.
-I accept no responsibility for whatever situation you may find yourself in because you used this in a publicly.
+I accept no responsibility for whatever situation you may find yourself in because you used this publicly.

 ### 5.1 Starting spam